 - Kidney disease contributes to approximately 15% of all hospitalisations in Australia.

-HOW MANY AUSTRALIANS DIE FROM KIDNEY FAILURE?
+HOW MANY PEOPLE DIE FROM KIDNEY FAILURE?

 Kidney Health Australia proudly supports and collaborates with the Australian and New Zealand Dialysis and Transplant Registry (ANZDATA) which provides detailed annual reports and six-monthly interim summaries (from 1997 to present), detailing statistics on the incidence, prevalence and outcome of dialysis and transplant treatment for patient with end stage kidney failure.